nuxt/content/docs/content/en/themes-docs.md

 <alert type="info">

-Discover the first `@nuxt/content` theme for documentation.
+Discover the first `@nuxt/content` theme.
 Create a beautiful documentation like this website in seconds.

 </alert>